-If your neck, back, or spine was injured in a car accident and you have made a personal injury claim, the insurance company of the responsible party is obligated to pay all medical costs--or, at least some of it.
+If your neck, back, or spine was injured in a car accident and you have made a personal injury claim, the insurance companies of the responsible party are obligated to pay necessary medical costs--or, at least some of it.

 When an injured victim files a personal injury claim against the liable party, the cost of the medical care and other necessary expenses is included on the plaintiff’s damage award.